elastic/opentelemetry/docs/kubernetes/operator/README.md

 ## Cert-manager integrated installation

-Integrating the operator with [cert-manager](https://cert-manager.io/) enables automatic generation and renewal of publicly trusted certificates.
-This section assumes that cert-manager and its CRDs are already installed in your Kubernetes environment.
-If it's not the case, refer to the [installation guide](https://cert-manager.io/docs/installation/) before continuing.

 In Kubernetes, in order for the API server to communicate with the webhook component (created by the operator), the webhook requires a TLS certificate that the API server is configured to trust.
 The default provided configuration sets the Helm Chart to auto generate the required certificate as a self-signed certificate with an expiration policy of 365 days.
 These certificates **won't be renewed** if the Helm Chart's release is not manually updated.
 For production environments, it is highly recommended to use a certificate manger like [cert-manager](https://cert-manager.io/docs/installation/).

+Integrating the operator with [cert-manager](https://cert-manager.io/) enables automatic generation and renewal of publicly trusted TLS certificates.
+This section assumes that cert-manager and its CRDs are already installed in your Kubernetes environment.
+If it's not the case, refer to the [cert-manager installation guide](https://cert-manager.io/docs/installation/) before continuing.

 In order to install the OpenTelemetry Operator Helm Chart integrated with `cert-manager` you have to set `admissionWebhooks.certManager.enabled` to true, and `autoGenerateCert.enabled` to false.
 This can be achieved in two different ways: